dell/ansible-powerstore/docs/modules/info.rst

 -----

 .. note::
-   - Pagination is not supported for role, local user, security configs, LDAP accounts and LDAP domain.
+   - Pagination is not supported for role, local user, security configs, LDAP accounts, discovered appliances and LDAP domain.
 If *all_pages* is passed, it will be ignored.
    - The *check_mode* is supported.
    - The modules present in this collection named as 'dellemc.powerstore' are built to support the Dell PowerStore storage platform.